 A refrigerator thermostat regulates the current temperature inside the refrigerator, engaging the cooling period as it is required.

 A thermostat in a refrigerator is very prone to malfunction.
-Troubleshoot and call a technician in CITY for service the moment an issue happens.
+Troubleshoot and call a technician in Massachusetts for service the moment an issue happens.

 How Does Refrigeration Work?